Ikennaf1/blasta/README.md

 ## About Blasta

 Blasta is a Content Management System built with Laravel with focus on producing beautiful, professional static content.
-Think of it as a WordPress for Laravel.
+Think of it as a WordPress for Laravel, with the ability to generate static contents of the whole website.

 <!-- Blasta is accessible, powerful, and provides tools required for large, robust content management. -->